 Sacrament of Baptism

-The practice of infant baptism began in the early church as parents wanted to pass along their faith and values to their children.
+The practise of infant baptism began in the early church as parents wanted to pass along their faith and values to their children.
 Today infant baptism is available to children under the age of reason or about seven.

 The Church requires that parents are duly prepared for the baptism.
 Therefore, a preparation session is provided before the baptism of your child.
 Godparents are invited to join in the preparation sessions, if possible.
 Godparents (sponsors) play a very important role in the spiritual life of your child.
 They should serve as role models of the faith.
 They not only support your child but also the parents in their role as Christian parents.

 Baptisms at OLV are generally held on the second and fourth Sundays of the month (except during Advent and Lent).

 Sacramental preparation programs at OLV are family and parish-based and are complemented by the teaching the children receive in our Catholic schools.
 Both the First Reconciliation/First Communion and the Confirmation programs commence each fall with parent meetings.
 Information regarding the meeting schedules and the programs is communicated via the parish bulletin and Sunday announcements, the parish website and Saint Mary School newsletter.
 Parents seeking additional information are encouraged to contact the parish office.
 Parents are reminded that children can only receive the sacraments if they have been first been baptized.
 A copy of your child’s baptismal certificate is required to register for sacramental preparation.

 New team members for sacramental preparation programs are most welcome.
 All that is required is a desire to help children and their parents through these important stages of their faith.
 Join the team now: click here to complete our online Volunteer form